DebasmitaGhose/CV/README.md

 dataset and tested on a different dataset.

 #### SEMANTIC SEGMENTATION OF IMAGES
-Comparing the performance of Fully Convolutional Networks, U-Net and Dilated Convolutions for pixel by pixel labeling of images from the Pascal VOC-2012 dataset.
+Comparing the performance of Fully Convolutional Networks, U-Net, Dilated Convolutions and DenseNets for pixel by pixel labeling of images from the Pascal VOC-2012 dataset.

 ### Past Projects